Hope for Hypermobility 2026

 Dr. Ranita Manocha, MD, MSc

-Dr. Ranita Manocha is a Clinical Associate Professor in the Division of Physical Medicine & Rehabilitation (RCPSC) and an Adjunct Professor in the Faculty of Kinesiology at the University of Calgary.
-She has completed specialty training in the Clinician Investigator Program (RCPSC) and has an MSc in Medical Biophysics and a BA in Cross-Disciplinary Studies.
-Dr. Manocha’s areas of clinical expertise including connective tissue disorders, bracing, wheelchair seating, and peripheral nerve injuries (CSCN(EMG)).
-Dr. Manocha also runs the Better Mobility Lab, where she researchers connective tissue disorders and walking aids.
+Dr. Ranita Manocha is a Clinical Associate Professor in the Division of Physical Medicine & Rehabilitation and an Adjunct Professor in the Faculty of Kinesiology at the University of Calgary.
+She completed specialty training in Physical Medicine and Rehabilitation, the Clinician Investigator Program, an MSc in Medical Biophysics and a BA in Cross-Disciplinary Studies at Western University.
+She completed medical school at the University of British Columbia.
+Dr. Manocha’s areas of clinical expertise including connective tissue disorders, bracing, wheelchair seating, and peripheral nerve injuries.
+Dr. Manocha also runs the Better Mobility Lab, where her team studies connective tissue disorders and walking aids.

 Special Thanks